jmsell1/Dermoscopy-Work/Literature Review.md

   - Thanks to "large datasets (e.g., electronic medical records and image databases), faster computing, and cheaper data storage"
 - Currently, there are five different applications for ML
   - Disease classification with clinical images
-  - disease classification with dermapathology images
+  - Disease classification with dermapathology images
   - Assessment of skin diseases with personal/mobile applications and devices
   - Large-sclae epidemiology research
   - Precision medicine